rogeredthat/gokulkrishh.github.io/_posts/2017-03-14-Best-Practices-for-Push-Notifications.md

 ---
 layout: post
 title: Best Practices for Push Notifications
-description: As the web is moving forward very fast and now we can do almost everything on the web which can be done in native applications (android & iOS)
+description: As the web is moving forward very fast and now we can do almost everything on the web which can be done in native applications (android & iOS).
 date: 2017-03-14
+update_date: 2017-03-15
 categories: ux
 comments: true
 read_time: 5